Complex vs convex Morse functions and geodesic open books: Introduction

+The content of Theorem~\ref{thm: main} is that the A'Campo-Ishikawa open book, the Giroux open book and the (co)geodesic open book are mapped to each other under prescribed pairwise diffeomorphisms between $ST\S$, $ST^*\S$ and~$V(\S)$.
+The proof of Theorem~\ref{thm: main} also relies on Proposition~\ref{prop: onepageisotopic}.
+Thanks to Proposition~\ref{prop: onepageisotopic}, it suffices to compare one page of each of the considered open books in order to prove Theorem~\ref{thm: main}.
+It turns out that each of these open books have {\em four} particular pages, and we will show in Section~\ref{sec: proof} that there is an isotopy between these particular pages in all three constructions.

+Let $(B, \pi)$ an open book for a closed an oriented $3$-manifold $M$.
+A contact structure $\eta$ on $M$ is supported by $(B, \pi)$ if $\eta$ is the kernel of a contact $1$-form $\a$ satisfying the following conditions: (i) $d\a$ is a positive area form on each page $S_\theta$ of the open book $(B, \pi)$ and (ii) $\a > 0$ on the binding $B$.
+In this case, we also say that the open book $(B, \pi)$ is adapted to the contact $3$-manifold $(M, \eta)$.

-Note that the open books in items (2) and (3) support the canonical contact structure $\xi$ on $ST^*\S \cong V(\S)$ by construction, and the ``duals" of the {geodesic} open books in item~(4), when considered for the cogeodesic flow on $ST^*\S$, also support $\xi$, since the cogeodesic flow agrees with the Reeb flow of the Liouville $1$-form $\l$ (see, for example, \cite[Theorem 1.5.2]{ge}).
-As we explain in Remark~\ref{rem: error} below, Ishikawa's Lefschetz fibrations should be considered on $DT^*\S$ (rather than $DT\S$) and thus they induce open books for $ST^*\S$.
-Therefore, the A'Campo-Ishikawa open books in item (1) support $\xi$ as well when they are viewed for $ST^*\S$, as a consequence of Theorem~\ref{thm: main}.
+Note that the Giroux open book supports the canonical contact structure $\xi$ on $V(\S) \cong ST^*\S$ by construction.
+Moreover, the ``dual" of the geodesic open book obtained by the cogeodesic flow on $ST^*\S$, also supports $\xi$, since the cogeodesic flow agrees with the Reeb flow of the Liouville $1$-form $\l$ (see, for example, \cite[Theorem 1.5.2]{ge}).
+As we explain in Remark~\ref{rem: error} below, Ishikawa's Lefschetz fibrations can be considered on $DT^*\S$ (rather than $DT\S$) and thus they induce open books for $ST^*\S$.
+Therefore, the A'Campo-Ishikawa open book supports $\xi$ as well when viewed for $ST^*\S$, as a consequence of Theorem~\ref{thm: main}.

-\begin{corollary} For each admissible divide $P$ on a closed and oriented surface $\S$, the A'Campo-Ishikawa open book (when viewed for $ST^*\S$) supports the canonical contact structure $\xi$. \end{corollary}
+\begin{corollary} For each admissible divide $P$ on a closed and oriented Riemannian surface $\S$, the contact structure supported by the A'Campo-Ishikawa open book (when viewed for $ST^*\S$) is isotopic to the canonical contact structure $\xi$. \end{corollary}

-Our method of proof also implies that for each connected divide on $D^2$, the open book that A'Campo constructs for $\Sp^3$ supports the standard contact structure.
+Our method of proof also implies that for each connected divide on $D^2$, the open book that A'Campo constructs for $\Sp^3$ supports the standard contact structure, which can also be deduced from the main result of another article of Ishikawa~\cite{i2}.
 Notice that A'Campo already proved \cite[Section 4]{aca} that the binding of his open book is transverse to the standard contact structure, which is a necessary condition.

+\begin{remark} The A'Campo-Ishikawa open book is independent of the given metric on the surface $\S$, up to isomorphism, and the Giroux open book for $V(\S)$ does not need a metric on $\S$, by its construction.
+Moreover, when $\S$ is of genus at least two and the metric is hyperbolic, the geodesic flow is independent of the metric, up to homeomorphism, by a theorem of Gromov \cite{gr} (see Section~\ref{sec: Birkhoff} for details) and hence the geodesic open book is uniquely determined up to isomorphism.
+More generally, if $\S$ is of any genus and equipped with two different metrics, the resulting geodesic open books are {isomorphic} as long as $P$ is {\em convex} with respect to both metrics. \end{remark}